benduong2001/benduong2001.github.io/cse151b.md

 ![](/images/images_cse151b/image_autocaptioner.png)

 * This is a class project for CSE151B at UC San Diego.
-CSE151B is a class about Deep Learning, using
+CSE151B is a class about Deep Learning in PyTorch taught by Professor Garrison Cottrell..
 *  I worked with Takuro Kitasawa, Rye Gleason, and Jeremy Nurding.
 * In this project, we developed and trained an AI generative model that could take in input images, and auto-generate English captions properly describing the image's content with correct grammar.
 * Having to figure out the proper custom PyTorch Architecture, we eventually developed several versions of this model: